Maras00/MS3/README.md

 The following user stories have been identified:

 1. As a user, I want the home screen to be visually appealing and easy to navigate.
-2. As a user, I want to be able to start register easily.
+2. As a user, I want to be able to register easily.
-2. As a user, I want to be able to start login and logout easily.
+2. As a user, I want to be able to login and logout easily.
 3. As a user, I want to be able to add a car.
 7. As a user, I want to be able to edit a car.
 4. As a user, I want to be able to delete a car.
-5. As a user, I want to be able to search to find the exact car.
+5. As a user, I want to be able to search for the exact car.
 6. As a user, I want to be able to access this website from different devices easily.

 ### Design Choices

 #### Fonts

 - The font that was chosen for this page is "Architects Daughter".
-Its appearance fits into the vintage style of the site.
+Its appearance matches the vintage style of the site.

 #### Colours

-- The colours that was chosen for this page are:
+- The colours which were chosen for this page are:

     - #80cbc4 - body background
     - purple - logo